AKROGIS/Park-Observer-poz2fgdb/README.md

 This is an ArcGIS python toolbox than can be run from ArcCatalog, or ArcMap.
 It provides the same functionality as `poz2fgdb.py`.
-For convenience of distribution/installation the dependent modules are embedded.
+For convenience of distribution/installation the dependent modules and `csv.json` are embedded.
 See the source code for more details.
-It does not include `CSV.json`, so that must be installed in the same folder if you need to process surveys that did not include the CSV definition in the protocol file.